-While we are still waiting for season 2 of the Masters of the Universe Revelation (the upcoming 5 episodes under new title Masters of the Universe Revolution), here is an interview with the person behind the secrets of the Netflix He-Man and Revelation logos!
+While we are still waiting for season 2 of the Masters of the Universe Revelation (the upcoming 5 episodes under new title Masters of the Universe Revolution to arrive in early 2024), here is an interview with the person behind the secrets of the Netflix He-Man and Revelation logos!

 Hello and thank you so much for taking the time for an interview!
 Tell us about yourself.